Faisal II: 1952 United States tour

 In 1952, at age 17, Faisal began plans to visit the United States and its many development projects such as agriculture, power projects, canal systems, and land reclamation schemes.
-It was of particular interest to the King especially the Irrigation projects as Faisal would later tell the New York press that it was “very much needed in our country."
+Of particular interest to the King were the irrigation projects as Faisal would later tell the New York press that those were “very much needed in our country."

-On the 12th of August, 1952, Faisal began the five-week tour and, along with Regent 'Abd al-Ilah, they first arrived at 11 AM, in the Hudson River on the RMS Queen Mary and were given a tour around the United Nations Headquarters in Manhattan.
-The next day, Faisal went on a tour of the Empire State Building and after arriving at the City Hall for a reception with Mayor Vincent R. Impellitteri, he famously went to attend a game held in the Ebbets Field.
+On 12 August, 1952, Faisal began the five-week tour and, along with Regent 'Abd al-Ilah, arrived at 11 AM, on the Hudson River on the RMS Queen Mary and were given a tour around the United Nations Headquarters in Manhattan.
+The next day, Faisal went on a tour of the Empire State Building and after arriving at City Hall for a reception with Mayor Vincent R. Impellitteri, he famously went to attend a game held at Ebbets Field.
 The visit was covered by many news outlets nationwide that many forgot Faisal's original motives for the visit.
-He would also famously be on the side of Brooklyn Dodgers but reportedly couldn't tell the difference between them and the other team, the New York Giants, in which one of his aides told him that it the team's names are written on their clothes.
+He would also famously be on the side of the Brooklyn Dodgers but reportedly could not tell the difference between them and the other team, the New York Giants, until one of his aides told him that the team's names are written on the players' clothes.

-In the following days, he would tour the Radio City Music Hall and the Esso Oil Company.
-On the 16th of August, both would depart from LaGuardia Airport for Washington, D.C. where he met President Harry Truman.
-Over the following weeks, he would meet other famous Americans such as Dean Acheson, the actor James Mason, and Jackie Robinson, among others.
+In the following days, he would tour Radio City Music Hall and the Esso Oil Company.
+On 16 of August, both would depart from LaGuardia Airport for Washington, D.C., where he met President Harry Truman.
+Over the following weeks, he would meet other famous individuals, such as Dean Acheson, the actor James Mason, and Jackie Robinson, among others.